Rafael Devers Player Props: Red Sox vs. Brewers

 Rafael Devers At The Plate

-- Devers leads Boston with 21 hits, batting .253 this season with 13 extra-base hits.
+- Devers has 23 hits, which is best among Boston hitters this season, while batting .264 with 15 extra-base hits.

-- Among qualifying hitters in baseball, he ranks 95th in batting average, 127th in on-base percentage, and 15th in slugging.
+- Among the qualifying hitters, he ranks 77th in batting average, while his on-base percentage ranks 117th and he is eighth in slugging.

-- In six games this season, he has gone deep (30.0%, and 8% of his trips to the plate).
+- He has hit a long ball in seven games this year (33.3%), homering in 8.7% of his trips to the plate.

-- In 10 games this season (50.0%), Devers has picked up an RBI, and in four of those games (20.0%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Devers has had at least one RBI in 52.4% of his games this year (11 of 21), with more than one RBI five times (23.8%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.